devgeniem/dustpress/README.md

 With only the partial defined, DustPress passes its global data object to the template.
 That can be changed by giving it another parameter `data` that would then be passed to the template.

 There is also a parameter `type` that defines the format the data would be rendered in.
-By default it's `html`, but `json` is also a possibility.
+By default it is `html`, but `json` is also a possibility.
 You can write your own render format functions as well.
 That feature will be documented later, sorry for that.

 The last but not the least of the parameters is `echo` that takes a boolean value.
 By default it is set to true, so the render function echoes the output straight to browser.
 If it is false, it is returned as a string.
 Here is an example usage of the render function: